201flaviosilva-labs/play-code/Exercises/InvertedCycle/Readme.md

-# Reverse For Cycle
+# Inverted Cycle

 ## Description

 The exercise it's more simply that looks.
-Using a for loop you need to print in the console the number from user input to 0.
+Using any cycle try to print in the console the number from user input to 0.

 ## Example

 ```text
 Input - 10

 Output - 10
 Output - 9
 Output - 8